wkumari/draft-vandergaast-edns-client-subnet/README.md

    that denies forwarding of the ADDRESS.
 If there is no ADDRESS set, FAMILY MUST be set to 0.

-Contavalli, et al.      Expires February 15, 2016               [Page 8]

-Internet-Draft        Client Subnet in DNS Queries           August 2015

-6.1.3.
+7.1.3.
 Forwarders

    Forwarders essentially appear to be Stub Resolvers to whatever Recursive Resolver is ultimately handling the query, but look like a Recursive Resolver to their client.
-A Forwarder using this option MUST prepare it as described in the Section 6.1.1 section above.
+A Forwarder using this option MUST prepare it as described in the Section 7.1.1 section above.
 In particular, a Forwarder that implements this protocol MUST honor SOURCE PREFIX-LENGTH restrictions indicated in the incoming query from its client.
-See also Section 6.5.
+See also Section 7.5.

    Since the Recursive Resolver it contacts will essentially treat it as a Stub Resolver, the Forwarder must be prepared for a REFUSED